programmer007007/bulk-email-verify/README.md

 cpan install List::Util <br>
 cpan install Mail::CheckUser <br>

-All all the support files are installed now you can good to run the code with command
+All all the support files are installed now you are good to run the give code with the below given command

 perl verify.pl